Thank you so much to CharlieCats for having stuck with me and BETA'd this! ^^

 "Why?
 Why did you never tell me?"
 Arthur gets completely off his horse now, and lets his stallion free.
 The mount, noticing the lack of response on the reins trots a few meters away, and begins to eat to its heart content and feasts on the fresh, minty grass.

 Merlin sighs and gets off his horse, who gladly follows his friend.
+He stares at the floor, not daring to look at the blonde prince.

 "Oh, like it makes it better now!"
 Arthur yells out, frustrated, as he glares at Merlin.
 He turns around, kicking a few rocks.
 "What am I supposed to do now?"